Ian Happ Player Props: Cubs vs. Reds

-The Chicago Cubs and Ian Happ, who went 1-for-4 with a double last time in action, take on Luis Cessa and the Cincinnati Reds at Great American Ball Park, Tuesday at 6:40 PM ET.
+On Wednesday, Ian Happ (on the back of going 3-for-4 with a double and an RBI) and the Chicago Cubs play the Cincinnati Reds, whose starting pitcher will be Hunter Greene.
+First pitch is at 12:35 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Reds.
+In his most recent game, he racked up three hits (going 3-for-4 with a double and an RBI) against the Reds.

 Ian Happ Game Info & Props vs. the Reds